 10) FRIGHTENING FILMS!
 The JABB 48-hour film festival featuring new and classic indie horror shorts (both US and international), animation, features and con exclusives.
 One special treat, or maybe trick, is DEVIL DOGS OF KILO COMPANY, a Marines vs. Nazis thriller performed with toy soldiers and tanks, introduced by voice actors/stars John Dugan (TEXAS CHAINSAW MASSACRE) and Kane Hodder, Sat. at 5 p.m.!
 And we admit nothing says creepy to us so much as a clown costume contest–catch that right after at 7 p.m. during the pre-release party of CIRCUS OF THE DEAD introduced by DOLL BOY director Billy Pon.

 Days of the Dead main con hours are Fri.
 Feb.
-1 from 5 to 11 p.m.; Sat.
+5 from 5 to 11 p.m.; Sat.
 Feb.
-2 from 11 a.m. to 7 p.m.; and Sun.
+6 from 11 a.m. to 7 p.m.; and Sun.
 Feb.
-3 11 a.m. to 5 p.m.
-Door prices are $55 for a weekend pass and $25 for a day pass.
-Park at the hotel for only $5 with validation from front desk (valet parking exempted).
+7 11 a.m. to 5 p.m., with parties going late into the night on Friday and Saturday.
+Kids under 10 and military free.
 For more info, visit http://www.daysofthedead.net/atlanta/.